ktor-doc-jp/ktor-doc-jp/pages/quickstart/migration.md

 `call.receive<ByteReadChannel>()`, `call.receive<MultiPartData>()` and/or `call.receive<InputStream>()`
 since it is deprecated and will be removed in future versions of Ktor.

-Also remember that `InputStream` is a synchronous API, so you should avoid it if possible.
+Also, remember that `InputStream` is a synchronous API, so you should avoid it if possible.

 ### WebSockets

-In order to support WebSockets at the client side, we have changed some of the transitive dependencies and moved some classes: Now there is a transitive dependency called `ktor-http-cio` that include common WebSockets code among other things, and `ktor-websockets` server feature depends on it.
+In order to support WebSockets at the client side, we have changed some of the transitive dependencies and moved some classes: now there is a transitive dependency called `ktor-http-cio` that includes common WebSockets code among other things, which the `ktor-websockets` server feature depends on.
 But since it is a transitive dependency, that should be transparent to you.

 Classes like `WebSocketSession` and `Frame` have been moved from the `io.ktor.websocket` package to the